GoogleCloudPlatform/cloud-hackathons/README.md

   - Contributing updates back via a [pull request](./CONTRIBUTING.md) is encouraged.
 - The content can always be shared with hack attendees **(Only do this after the event is over!)**

-Would you like to contribute to What The Hack?
+Would you like to contribute to gHack?
 We welcome new hacks and updates to existing hacks!
 We have developed a process for doing this.

-See our [What The Hack Contribution Guide](./CONTRIBUTING.md) to learn about the contribution and review process.
+See our [gHack Contribution Guide](./CONTRIBUTING.md) to learn about the contribution and review process.

 # How to Author gHacks